-- 1. The minimum of 60 semester units (12 of which must be completed in residence at Las Positas College) with a grade point average of 2.0 or better; - 2.
-All requirements for the major (a minimum of 18 semester units) plus electives to total 60 semester units; - 3.
-The General Education Requirements for the Associate in Arts Degree listed below.
+- 2. All requirements for the major (a minimum of 18 semester units) plus electives to total 60 semester units; - 3.
+The General Education Requirements for the Associate in Science Degree listed below.

 The following courses have been identified as meeting the American Cultures requirement.
 Complete one course with a grade of "C" or higher or "CR."
 Where appropriate, the course can simultaneously satisfy other graduation or disciplinary require-